artuc2025/new-site-builder/README.md

 ---

-**Status**: Initial implementation complete.
-Working on CSS import resolution and visual refinement.
+**Status**: Core implementation complete with placeholder assets.
+Typography and spacing refined.
+Working on visual refinement and responsive design.